librato/taxonomy/Part2/traditional/free_open/processors/data/grafana.md

 ## The uber of metric front-ends

 ### What is it?
-Grafana is a savvy modular web front-end for myriad metrics-oriented montioring systems including Graphite, InfluxDB, OpenTSDB and Prometheus.
-It ships with a back-end server written in GO and uses flot in the browser to plot the data.
+Grafana is a savvy modular web front-end for myriad metrics-oriented monitoring systems including Graphite, InfluxDB, OpenTSDB and Prometheus.
+It ships with a back-end server written in GO and uses Flot in the browser to plot the data.
-Compared to all of its open source competion, and even most of it's commercial competition, Grafana is far more elegant and user-friendly metrics UI, enabling you to explore, find and visualize ad-hoc metrics from many different back-end monitoring systems quickly and effectively.
+Compared to all of its open source completion, and even most of it's commercial competition, Grafana is far more elegant and user-friendly metrics UI, enabling you to explore, find and visualize ad-hoc metrics from many different back-end monitoring systems quickly and effectively.

 ### push, pull, both, or neither?
-Really, this question is N/A in the context of Grafana since all of your data has been collected by other systems by the time Grafana is invloved.
+Really, this question is N/A in the context of Grafana since all of your data has been collected by other systems by the time Grafana is involved.
 Grafana is really just an after-the-fact visualization front-end.

 ### Measurement resolution
-Measurement resolution depends on the underlying datastore you're using as well as the data itself.
+Measurement resolution depends on the underlying data-store you're using as well as the data itself.
 Generally speaking Grafana will plot whatever you are able to measure, but it does have features like *MaxDataPoints* to protect you from accidently making queries that result in an overabundance of browser-choking data.

 ### Data Storage
-Grafana can store metadata (dashboard configurations, user credentials etc..) in and imbedded sqlite3 database, MySQL, or Postgres.
+Grafana can store meta-data (dashboard configurations, user credentials etc..) in and embedded sqlite3 database, MySQL, or Postgres.
 The primary underlying data store for your metrics is obviously up to you.

 ### Analysis capabilities